tutkuince/unit-test-with-junit5/README.md

 - The **given** part describes the state of the world before you  begin the behavior you're specifying in this scenario.
 You can think of it as the pre-conditions to the test.
 - The **when** section is that behavior that you're specifying.
 - Finally the **then** section describes the changes you expect due to the specified behavior.

+- Given > Ödenmemis durumda bir siparisi oluştur
+- When  > Siparisin iptal methodunu çagir
+- Then  > Siparis iptal durumuna gelmis mi kontrol et
+- Clean > Ortak bir siparis kullaniliyorsa siparis ilk durumuna geri getirilir.